 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-After successful completion, you may wish to apply for entry into the following courses delivered by Box Hill Institute:
+After successful completion, you can apply for the following courses:

 - Diploma of Aviation (Instrument Rating)

-You may also wish to apply for entry into the following courses available through another accredited training provider:
+Or you may apply for entry into the following courses available through other providers:

 - Advanced Diploma of Aviation (Chief Flight Instructor)